 free of charge, such medical treatment for the child as may be specified in

 the scheme and in case of death or disablement, through an ex-gratia payment

 as may be determined by the State Government.

 34. In case of every employment under the scheme, there shall be no

 discrimination solely on the ground of gender and the provisions of the

 Equal Remuneration Act, 1976 (25 of 1976) shall be complied with.

-The scheme is designed to provide shelter to house-less people living in
+to the eligible beneficiaries to provide shelter to house-less people living in

 rural areas with special thrust on scheduled caste, scheduled tribe